jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 type: "page"
 ---

-From Detroit to Exeter, I've spoken with a few remarkable people.
+From Detroit, Michigan to Exeter (England, not New Hampshire), I've spoken with a few remarkable people.

 Here's what they have to say about appearing on the Jibber Jabber with Jim podcast.